 Men’s Semester Programs* (Winter/Spring): 30 to 90+ days

 Custom Trek programs (Email for more info & to request your trek options)

 Men’s Treks (7-21 days)

-Dr. Palmer holds the Distinction of Master Counselor (NATWC*), is a certified Wilderness First Responder, Swiftwater Rescue Technician, Paddling Instructor, is a Certified Bear Guard, with 20 years experience in outdoor leadership.
+Dr. Palmer is an Alaskan Board Approved Clinical Supervisor and holds the Distinction of Master Counselor (NATWC*), is a certified Wilderness First Responder, Swiftwater Rescue Technician, Paddling Instructor, is a Certified Bear Guard, with 20 years experience in outdoor leadership.

 Get the Ultimate “Alaskan Experience”.
-Options may include Winter Camping, Trapping, Winter Expedition Travel, & Adventure Film.
+Options include Winter Camping, Trapping, Winter Expedition Travel, & Adventure Film & Photography.

 Lead Faculty: DB Palmer, Ed.D

 Group Information: Space for 5 young men, with no fixed start or end date.

 Men’s Summer Treks

 Experience the wild, rugged, and incredibly epic nature of Alaskan summer with our Packrafting & Adventure Film treks.